gcontarini/NewO-vault/README.md

 # Comparison to other ve token systems

+## Constant veNEWO level

 Rather than have ve rewards decay over time like some other ve reward models, causing participants to have to re-lock occasionally in order to maintain rewards (and burn transaction fees, accordingly) we instead elect to encourage longer locking periods with super-linear veNEWO rewards (see figure).

+Therefore, the amount of veNEWO remains constant until it is unstaked.

+## Forced Un-staking

+Following a configurable grace period, anyone can forcibly unstake an account if the locking period + grace period have elapsed.
+The account forcing the unstaking receives some of the forcibly unstaked account's unclaimed rewards.

 # Contracts